xaviervalarino/dotfiles/creating-brew-specific-user.md

 | bash -s -- --install-dir "$FNM_DIR" --skip-shell
 ```

-Allow other admins to read, write, execute, and other users to read and execture
+Allow other admins to read, write, execute, and other users to read and execute
 in the FNM directory:

 ```sh